Systems, Applications, and Products (SAP) High-performance Analytic Appliance (HANA) Practice Exam

 Question: 1 / 400

-What is a key purpose of using parallelization in SAP HANA?
+What is the primary benefit of using in-memory computing in SAP HANA?

 Get further explanation with Examzify DeepDiveBeta